 “We’re not a music school but we go into schools, youth centres, pupil referral units, and try to encourage pupils to play creatively through improvisation.
 And we teach them about the history of jazz, too.
 I think that’s really important, seeing it in a wider context.
 Why was jazz originally created?
 Where did it come from?
 It came from the blending of all these different cultures.
 And we teach the kids why understanding different cultures is important and all the amazing things that can come from it.”

 Babar is not the only MMF graduate to have close ties with the foundation.
 John Merriman, 42, was only 12 years old when he joined the foundation and stayed there throughout his childhood.

 He is now a music producer and has been running a sustainable, carbon-free recording studio in Morden called Crown Lane Studio for the last 17 years, which MMF frequently use for recording.

 Merriman said: “I got into MMF through a percussion group.
 It was a great group.
 It was the social side that drew me to it at first, to make friends and suddenly realise that there are people your age who are also as crazy as you are about music.

 “It was just brilliant.
 I remember going every Monday night and just loving it.
 And it especially gave me role models to look up to.”

 MMF is now offering in-person lessons at its new South Wimbledon Music Centre at Merton Abbey Primary School and staff are pleased to be bringing music learning back to local schools.

 “It’s a scary time for musicians,” said Wigley.
 “But you’ve got to follow your dream, haven’t you?
 If that’s what you love to do and that’s what you’re committed to then you’re going to make it happen.

-“Musicians are very creative people they’ll find ways.
+“Musicians are very creative people.
+They’ll find ways.
 They’ll adapt.
 They’ll write more, they’ll arrange more.
-There’ll be other forms of concerts opportunities.
+There’ll be other forms of concerts and opportunities.
 I’m sure that sort of creativity will see them through.”